 Why this guide is useful

-LifeMiles is a primary way to get hold of Star Alliance Business and First Class award space, however, using the program comes with a range of gotchas to be aware of.
+LifeMiles is a primary way to get hold of Star Alliance Business and First Class award space, however, using the programme comes with a range of gotchas to be aware of.

 In this guide, we cover the tips and tricks to buying miles, researching award availability and how you can use the current bonus promotion to score cheap Business and First Class flights on the likes of Air New Zealand, Thai Airways, and Air China.

 Current offer details

 - Best value redemptions: cheap Star Alliance Business and First Class flight awards to/from North Asia with simple routings and minimal connections, plus no fuel surcharges

-- Book awards online or phone: online is recommended ($25 USD redemption fee) over phone ($85 USD)
+- Book awards online or phone: online is recommended (US$25 redemption fee), over phone (US$85)